 Members Acting on Behalf of the Inn

 Taking action against Discrimination

 16. Inner Temple will support an individual who is subjected to unacceptable or unlawful discrimination arising out of or in connection with the activities of the Inner Temple.
-If an individual is unable to resolve informally a problem concerning discrimination or harassment, a formal grievance can be raised in accordance with the Members Grievance Policy (Bench Table Order [attached]).
+If an individual is unable to resolve informally a problem concerning discrimination or harassment, a formal grievance can be raised with the Sub-Treasurer.

 17. If, when acting on the Inn’s behalf, a member encounters what he or she reasonably believes to be an act of discrimination on prohibited grounds, committed by any other member or employee, it is the duty of the member holding that belief to report it to the Treasurer, Master of Equality and Diversity, or the Head of Treasury Office as soon as reasonably practicable.

 18. If a member suffers intimidation, victimisation or discrimination for making a complaint of discrimination, filing a grievance or assisting another to do so, or in an investigation, disciplinary action may be taken against the alleged perpetrator.

 19. The Inn’s Education and Training Department is available to assist students, and the Bar Council’s Equality & Diversity Advisers have a confidential help-line on 020 7611 1426.